 Let me also cover three other things you want to know…

-First, the Sec 199A qualified business income deduction starts in 2018 and ends after 2025.
+First, the Section 199A qualified business income deduction starts in 2018 and ends after 2025.
 The deduction, in other words, only works for the next few years…

 Second, the deduction reduces your income subject to federal income taxes.
 But not self-employment taxes or alternative minimum taxes.

-Oh and one final thing: Here’s the best version of the actual text that I could find as of Saturday morning : Final version of Tax Cuts and Jobs Act.
+Fourth, here’s the best current version of the actual law: Final version of Tax Cuts and Jobs Act.

 Need More Information?

-We’ve got an instantly downloadable e-book monograph for tax practitioners who need to be able to confidently and comfortably help taxpayers with the new law.
-If you’re interested in our “Maximizing Sec.
-199A Deductions” ebook, just click the button below:
+We’ve got an instantly downloadable monograph for tax practitioners who need to be able to confidently and comfortably help taxpayers with the new law.
+If you’re interested in our “Maximizing Section 199A Deductions” monograph, just click the button below:

 If you’re still doing your research or need more information about our monograph because this is the first you’ve heard about it, more information is available here: Maximizing Sec.
-199A Deductions e-book.
+199A Deductions monograph.